Whether you are an Individual, Family Office, Business, or other institution the approach will obviously vary, but the core themes remain constant.

 An important and often overlooked scenario is career risk.
 It’s important to consider, before investing, the source of the primary breadwinner’s income or occupation.
 As an example, perhaps a strategy or model, with a certain level of real estate exposure, has historically performed well, but it still may not be appropriate for a Real Estate executive who has significant exposure to that industry.
 Additionally, clients may accumulate other compensation, pensions, or profit sharing from a company so wealth concentration becomes highly focused.
 It’s then appropriate to consider whether specific investments are too highly correlated to the specific industry or occupation of the primary breadwinner.
 Once wealth is accumulated the goal is risk reduction first and foremost.

 Investing involves risk including the potential loss of principal.
 No investment strategy including diversification can guarantee a profit or protect against loss.
 Past performance is no guarantee of future results.

-This communication is strictly intended for individuals residing in the states of New York, Pennsylvania, and New Jersey.
+This communication is strictly intended for individuals residing in the states of Pennsylvania and New Jersey.
 No offers may be made or accepted from any resident outside the specific state(s) referenced.